a-maze-d/fledex/README.md

 If you want to run this library in nerves-livebook, you currently have to compile your own livebook with the library included in your `mix.exs` file, since you can't add any libraries that are not already bundled.

 ## License
-All of the code is [licensed under an Apache-2.0](LICENSE.md) license.
-A couple of files have been sourced from various other places and they do keep their own license
+All of the code is [licensed under an Apache-2.0](LICENSE.md).
+A couple of files have been sourced and transformed from various other places and they do keep their own licenses.

 ## Contributing
 Contributions of any kind are very much welcome